10 Best Dog Friendly Beaches in Wisconsin 2025

 Crescent Beach, TX

-The beach was initially used as a resting & camping place for Pottawatomie settlers.
-Today, it has become a popular city park for locals & tourists.
+The beach was initially used as a resting and camping place for Pottawatomie settlers.
+Today, it has become a popular city park for locals and tourists.
 Kite flying and volleyball are the most enjoyed activities here.
-There’s a grassy buff with picnic tables.
+There’s a grassy area with picnic tables.
 Visitors relax in the shady spot and glimpse a beautiful lighthouse (towards the North).

 • Beach Hours: 08:00 am to 10:00 pm